 Why outdoor play is important

 Playing outside gives your child the chance to explore the natural environment and have adventures.
-She can play favourite games, test her physical limits, express herself and build her self-confidence.
+She can play games, test her physical limits, express herself and build her self-confidence.

 Outdoor play can also mean more mess – and more mess often means more fun!